MicrosoftDocs/azure-dev-docs/articles/java/identity/enable-spring-boot-webapp-authentication-entra-id.md

 As a first step, you need to:

 1. Sign in to the [Azure portal](https://portal.azure.com).
-1. If your account is present in more than one Microsoft Entra ID tenant, select your profile at the top right corner in the menu on top of the page, and then **switch directory** to change your portal session to the desired Microsoft Entra ID tenant.
+1. If your account is present in more than one Microsoft Entra ID tenant, select your profile in the corner of the Azure portal, and then select **Switch directory** to change your session to the desired Microsoft Entra ID tenant.

 ### Register the webApp app (java-spring-webapp-auth)

-1. Navigate to the [Azure portal](https://portal.azure.com) and select the **Microsoft Entra ID** service.
+1. Navigate to the [Azure portal](https://portal.azure.com) and select **Microsoft Entra ID**.
-1. Select the **App Registrations** blade on the left, then select **New registration**.
+1. Select the **App Registrations** pane on the left, then select **New registration**.
 1. In the **Register an application page** that appears, enter your application's registration information:
    - In the **Name** section, enter a meaningful application name for display to users of the app - for example, `java-spring-webapp-auth`.
    - Under **Supported account types**, select **Accounts in this organizational directory only**.
    - In the **Redirect URI (optional)** section, select **Web** in the combo-box and enter the following redirect URI: `http://localhost:8080/login/oauth2/code/`.
 1. Select **Register** to create the application.
 1. In the app's registration screen, find and note the **Application (client) ID**.
 You use this value in your app's configuration file or files later in your code.
-1. In the app's registration screen, select the **Certificates & secrets** blade in the left to open the page where we can generate secrets and upload certificates.
+1. In the app's registration screen, select the **Certificates & secrets** pane in the left to open the page where we can generate secrets and upload certificates.
 1. In the **Client secrets** section, select **New client secret**:
    - Type a key description (for instance `app secret`),
    - Select one of the available key durations (**In 1 year**, **In 2 years**, or **Never Expires**) as per your security posture.
    - The generated key value is displayed when you select the **Add** button.
 Copy the generated value for use in the steps later.
    - You need this key later in your code's configuration files.
-This key value isn't displayed again, and isn't retrievable by any other means, so make sure to note it from the Azure portal before navigating to any other screen or blade.
+This key value isn't displayed again, and isn't retrievable by any other means, so make sure to note it from the Azure portal before navigating to any other screen or pane.

 ---